vlee489/workshops/logging-world-around-us/graphing-tutorial.md

     plt.show()
     ```

-7. Now run the code and you should see the graph.
+7. Now save the file (*probably to downloads*) and run the code and you should see the graph.

 ## Now try
 Now you've graphed the temperature, try to graph